Natcol05/User-Interaction-and-Conversion-in-A-A-B-Test/README.md

 else:
     print("There isn't a statistically significant difference between both samples")
 ```
+After conducting the tests, we concluded that it is premature to determine if the new fonts are well-accepted.
+Initially, when comparing the overall means of the control groups, we couldn't identify a statistically significant difference.
+However, when analyzed by event, we found significant differences in most cases.
+This discrepancy suggests the need to check for potential issues in the data collection process or other complications.

+It is important to highlight that there were no significant differences between the second control group (sample 247) and the third group (sample 248), which isn't a control group.

+Key points to note:

+* The control groups have specific conditions for control tests.
+For instance, the difference between the population and key metrics isn't greater than 1%.
+However, we lack detailed information about the application process, such as whether all users stayed until the end, which could affect the results.

+* We applied the Bonferroni test to avoid mistakes in mean comparisons, resulting in different significance levels for each comparison.

+* Lastly, we excluded the data from users in July due to its lack of information, but this did not result in a significant data loss.

 You can find the original dataset here: [Click Here](https://github.com/Natcol05/project-1/blob/f0d815a6511195b94b5a2b00e0944e3bb5c2597d/logs_exp_us.csv)